Download a copy of our fact sheet by clicking here

 What are sobering centres?

-If you are affected by alcohol in public in metropolitan Melbourne, you can go to a sobering centre.
+If you are affected by alcohol in public in metro Melbourne, you can go to a sobering centre.
 You can go to the centre yourself or an outreach worker can help you get there.

 It is your choice to go to a sobering centre.
 You cannot be forced to go there.
 If you change your mind, you can leave.